 - Lulworth to Worth Matravers (through Lulworth Ranges) 14 miles

 - Worth Matravers to South Haven Point 14 miles

 - Alternative route between West Bexington and Osmington along the South Dorset Ridgeway 17 miles

 As few people have enough time to be able to walk it in one go, most split it between several holidays and complete the path over several years - see our short break pages for ideas about how to split the path into smaller chunks.

 If you are new to the Coast Path, a key tip is don’t plan to walk as far than you would normally.
 It is a challenging route, with in total over 115,000 feet (35,000 metres) of up and down, and it is far better to be ahead of schedule and have time to explore, than having to rush to reach your planned overnight stop.

 Beware that walking the South West Coast Path is addictive.
 Many people start off by doing day walks, or a short break and then get hooked, and come back time and again until they finish it off.
 To recognise the achievement of those people who have completed the whole path we've created an online 'Hall of Fame' where you can read about their experience of the walk.
-Anyone who joins the list, will receive an exclusive cloth badge and a Completion certificate.
+Anyone who joins the list, will receive a badge and a Completion certificate.